 Healthy Hair – Does your hair have too much protein?

-If you have any issues with hair breakage, this post is for you.
-It is also for you if you want to prevent your hair from breaking!
 If you are dealing with hair breakage, there is almost certainly damage.
 However, in addition there could be an imbalance of moisture and protein in your hair that is contributing to the problem.
 Here’s why:

 Hair strands mostly consist of a compact protein called keratin and water (along with some trace minerals, lipids and pigment).
 As the primary components of hair, a balance between protein and moisture is not just important, it is essential.